cloudfoundry/stratos/deploy/all-in-one/README.md

 > Note: The Dockerfile for all-in-one is in the `deploy` folder and not the `deploy/all-in-one` folder.

+> Note: If you are using Docker for Macand you get an error 137 when building, you should increase the memory available to Docker (via Preferences > Advanced) and try again.

 Bring up the container with:

 ```